malikrashidk/tooltrace/BROWSER_EXTENSION_SETUP.md

 1. **Browse Your SaaS Tools**: Visit any of your favorite SaaS applications (Figma, GitHub, Notion, etc.)

-2. **Open the Extension**: Click the SaaS Hub icon in your browser toolbar
+2. **Open the Extension**: Click the Tool Trace icon in your browser toolbar

 3. **Review Detected Tools**: The extension shows all detected SaaS tools from your open tabs

 4. **Select Tools**: Check the boxes next to tools you want to add

-5. **Add to SaaS Hub**: Click the "Add Selected" button
+5. **Add to Tool Trace**: Click the "Add Selected" button

-6. **Sync Complete**: Selected tools are instantly added to your SaaS Hub!
+6. **Sync Complete**: Selected tools are instantly added to your Tool Trace dashboard!

 ## Supported SaaS Tools